CodePapa360/Friends-TvSeries-Site/README.md

 ### Implementation Challenges

-One of the most challenging aspects of this project was creating a custom routing mechanism.
-Without the use of frameworks or libraries, I had to carefully manage the state of the application and ensure that the correct content was displayed when the user navigated between different sections.
+One of the most challenging aspects of this project was developing a custom routing mechanism.
+Without utilizing frameworks or libraries, I needed to meticulously handle the application's state, ensuring accurate content display as users moved across sections.
+I utilized JSON files to manage season and episode data.
+Additionally, a separate JSON file stored the video URLs, allowing flexibility for future updates.
+These URLs were collected from sflix.com in the m3u8 format.
+I sourced the video URLs from platforms like sflix.com, where the videos are available in the m3u8 format.

 ### No Frameworks or Libraries